-U.S. citizens and eligible noncitizens who plan on borrowing from the federal loan programs (Direct Stafford, Direct Graduate PLUS) or hope to qualify for federal Work-Study funding, should file their FAFSA application by no later than the date they submit their admission application to the Law School.
-Please refer to the Loans & Credit page of this site describing the federal loan programs and the Loan Application page of this site for the current loan procedures.
+U.S. citizens and eligible noncitizens who plan on borrowing from the federal loan programs (Direct Unsubsidized, Direct Graduate PLUS) or hope to qualify for federal Work-Study funding, should file their FAFSA application by no later than the date they submit their admission application to the Law School.
+Please refer to the Loans & Credit Website describing the federal loan programs and the Loan Application Webpage for the current loan procedures.
 Loan funds may also be available from private educational loan programs; please refer to the Private Loans section for more information.

 Other Lenders for International Students

 Based solely upon historical borrowing data over the past two academic years, some international students may have been able to secure alternative private loans without a U.S. co-signer from the financial institutions listed on the Student Financial Services (SFS) Website.

 Columbia Law School J.D. students who are granted permission to study at another U.S. law school for credit toward satisfaction of the J.D. requirements, and who will be borrowing educational loans to meet their cost of education, must notify the Columbia Law School Financial Aid Office (FAO) as early as possible of their decision to register at their host school.
 Ideally, such notification should be made before the FAO has certified the student’s loan application(s).